Having a personal brand identity allows a professional to show the world what he or she is about as an individual employee.

 6. Create visual continuity.

 Use the same profile photo or photos taken in the same session on all of your social media pages.
 Create a color palette and use it throughout networks.
-The visual cues will cause people to make unconscious associations and create a stronger recognition of you and your brand.
+The visual cues will cause people to make unconscious associations and create a stronger recognition of you and your visual brand identity.

 7. Do live coverage of events.